 - For Humanities & Social Sciences Residential College eligibility information, please contact HSSRC staff listed below.

-Residential College One - South Hall provides everything students need to be successful: offices where Humanities & Social Sciences faculty advisors hold office hours, a computer lab classroom, multiple group and individual study spaces, outdoor courtyards, and modern two-student, suite-bathroom style rooms in a great location on the west side of campus.
+Residential College One - North Hall provides everything students need to be successful: offices where Humanities & Social Sciences faculty advisors hold office hours, a classroom, multiple group and individual study spaces, outdoor courtyards, and modern two-student, suite-bathroom style rooms in a great location on the west side of campus.